-If you’re in the throes of onboarding new college grad employees, congratulations!
+If you’re in the throes of hiring or onboarding new college graduates, congratulations!
 You’re building your future workforce.
-You already know that, for the vast majority of new grads, there will be a skills gap between company expectations and university curricula.
+You already know for the vast majority of new grads, there will be a skills gap between company expectations and university curricula.
 Since the majority of college grads are part of Generation Z (born between 1995 and 2014), your new employees will also bring with them the perspectives, preferences and talents of this new generation.

 What skills do your new employees have?
 Where are the gaps?
 How can you maximize your training, engagement and retention of this new generation?

 Many companies and government organizations have built strong college internship programs.
 It’s a way to get extra help over a summer or a semester – while shaping skills of the next wave of employees by supplementing classroom learning with work experience.
 It’s common for companies to offer top performers a job upon graduation.
 What’s less common is to continue the best features of the internship programs for your new employees.